JP public Policy

 Our three-pronged public policy framework focuses on those disproportionally sidelined by the pandemic: women with small children experiencing poverty, with a specific focus on BIPOC single moms.
 We are leveraging our commitment to direct service work and commitment to shifting public policy to achieve long-term systemic impact.

-EARLY CHILDHOOD AND CHILDCARE
+EARLY CHILDHOOD EDUCATION AND CHILDCARE

 JP is focused on increasing the compensation of childcare workers to retain and attract skilled caregivers and educators, ultimately benefiting both child and worker by improving the overall quality of childcare.